great-expectations/great_expectations/docs/integrations/integration_datahub.md

 ### Dev loops unlocked by integration
-* View dataset and column level expectations set on a dataset
+* View dataset and column level Expectations set on a dataset
-* View time-series history of expectation's outcome (pass/fail)
+* View time-series history of Expectation's outcome (pass/fail)
 * View current health status of dataset

 ### Setup